amarian12/Ethereum-Testnet-Network/Article.md

 Your actual output must be differ.
 Check last block here [ropsten.etherscan.io](https://ropsten.etherscan.io/).

-If you're lucky guy and your waiting is complete, you'll see `INFO [00-00|XX:XX:XX] Imported new chain segment  ...` entries in the log.
+If you're lucky guy and your waiting is complete, you'll see `INFO [xx-xx|xx:xx:xx] Imported new chain segment  ...` entries in the log.
 The command `eth.syncing` retruns `false` and command `eth.blockNumber` returns the same block number as on [ropsten.etherscan.io](https://ropsten.etherscan.io/) (+\- 2 or 3 blocks).

 Now let's create a brand new address and send to it some of ether from faucets.

-In order to create a new account we'll use `geth` console and the [`personal_newAccount`](https://github.com/ethereum/go-ethereum/wiki/Management-APIs#personal_newaccount) method.
+In order to create a new account we'll use `geth` console and the [`personal_newAccount()`](https://github.com/ethereum/go-ethereum/wiki/Management-APIs#personal_newaccount) method.

 ```js
 > personal.newAccount("foo")
 "0xd46c9fb0447dabc0d862141e817039fedbb653b0"
 >
 ```
-With new account send to it some ether by faucet.
+With the new account send to it some ether by faucet.
 In my case I'm using [this faucet](http://faucet.ropsten.be:3001/).

 We'll check the account balance with JSON-RPC client written by Ruby language (from the `json_rpc_client` folder):

-<sub> You might need to install script dependencies, check out README.md </sub>
+<sub> You might need to install script dependencies, check out the README.md file. </sub>

 ```bash
 $> ruby client.rb "0xd46c9fb0447dabc0d862141e817039fedbb653b0"